beloureiro/AI-Powered-Healthcare-Sentiment-Trainer/README.md

 ## Database Integration
 The results from sentiment analysis are stored in a connected database, allowing for long-term tracking and performance comparison of models over time.

+## GPU Utilization
+The models are optimized to utilize GPU resources when available, significantly enhancing processing speed and efficiency during sentiment analysis.

 ## Setup Instructions
 To set up the tool, clone the repository and install the necessary dependencies.